 Born in Germany in 1834, Edward Aschermann emigrated to the United States at about the age of 16.
 Quickly assimilating as a new immigrant, Aschermann didn’t wait very long to establish his own business.
 It is uncertain as to when Aschermann took residence in Wisconsin, but as early as 1859

-Our nation’s first interstate, the National Road, traversed through Pennsylvania, Ohio, West Virginia, and Maryland.
+Our nation’s first interstate, the National Road, traversed through Maryland, Pennsylvania, West Virginia, Ohio, Indiana, and Illinois.
 It was the United States’ first fully paved highway, funded and built by the Federal government.
-Providing a connection between the Potomac and Ohio Rivers, it initially stretched a distance of approximately 620 miles.
+Providing a connection between the Potomac and Ohio Rivers, it initially stretched a distance of approximately 620

 Dalton & Hamer’s Provincial Token-Coinage of the 18th Century.
 Published 1910.
 The guide is an exhaustive work on attributing Conder tokens struck throughout the United Kingdom, and is considered by collectors as the ultimate authoritative catalog for Conder tokens.
 The guide itself is organized based on five major geographic regions…